jonathonreed/atrf-journal/_posts/2017-11-30-sagamok-elders-and-pow-wow.md

 <img src="http://jonathonreed.com/atrf/img/2017/11/IMG_4544-JCR-2000-72-web.jpg">

 At one point, there was a dance to honour the first dance of two young boys in child-sized regalia.
 Dolores held my hand.
-"See those kids," she asked, nodding into the circle.
+"See those kids," she said, nodding into the circle.
 "That's the age they would have been taken."

 <img src="http://jonathonreed.com/atrf/img/2017/11/IMG_4546-JCR-2000-72-web.jpg">